re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

 # Observability data

 Now, let's compute the first health data.
-We will use re_data confiugration already defined in the project.
+We will use the re_data configuration already defined in the project.
 Check it out **[in our repo](https://github.com/re-data/re-data/blob/master/getting_started/toy_shop/dbt_project.yml)** - or in your own editor.

 ## First re_data run